alcarazzam/pyscience/README.md

 ## History
 ### [UNRELEASED] Version 0.4
-Expected date: about April 20 2019.
+Expected date: about May 1 2019.
 #### Added

 #### Changed